turbot/guardrails-docs/docs/getting-started/getting-started-gcp/review-project-wide/index.md

 <p><img alt="filter-2" src="/images/docs/guardrails/getting-started/getting-started-gcp/review-project-wide/filter-2.png"/></p>

-## Step 2: Review

-To further explore the policy pack you’ve enabled, create a new bucket, observe that it shows up here in `OK`  for uniform access, then switch to fine-grained access control and observe that it transitions to `Alarm`.

-## Step 3: Create test s3 buckets
+## Step 3: Create test GCP buckets

 Return to the GCP console and (as you did in the **Observe Resource Activity** guide) create three new buckets with access control set to *Fine-grained*.
 For the example, we will create the following new buckets: